 If you had all the confidence in the world and knew that you could not fail, what would you be doing today?

-I urge you to stop reading for a second and really think about these questions.
+I really encourage you to stop reading for a second and truly think about these questions.

 Having confidence in yourself is the key to taking action towards your dreams.

 Being self-confident means that you trust your judgements and decisions, and that you are secure in your qualities and abilities.